Rithu-7601/bulb-on-off/README.md

 # bulb-on-off

-You can just click to on and off the bulb
+You can just click the bulb to on and off the bulb